jmriesen/everything-is-the-same/about.markdown

 - Videos on how to organization your home (TODO get the channel name from mother)
 - And a [treatise on martial arts techniques](https://www.goodreads.com/book/show/50644468-through-dragonfly-eyes).

-As humans we like to categories things, break them down into neat little domains.
+As humans we like to categorize things, to break them down into neat little domains.
 We divide things into:
 - School subjects
     - The sciences